Sustainable travel: tips for an environmentally friendly camping vacation

 How to save fuel by driving carefully

-In addition to vehicle type and weight, driving behavior also plays an important role in saving fuel.
+In addition to vehicle type and weight, driving behaviour also plays an important role in saving fuel.
 Even small adjustments to your driving style can make a big contribution to saving fuel and travelling more sustainably:

 Drive carefully and avoid unnecessary acceleration and braking, e.g. when approaching a town sign, traffic lights, or a traffic jam.